Coming soon to an EDH table near you!

 Everything else you do around now is a bit more variable.
 If you get given ways to improve your mana setup, try to work those in as mana's just a good thing to have.
 Sometimes you can use some ETB value, sometimes you can recycle it via flickers.
 If you get some Feather voltron options and folks are open, by all means spend a couple mana to rough them up a bit more.
 You can mooch extra value from protection spells by making your chumps impervious in combat, saving your precious hit points for a later turn.
 The deck does stuff.
 Do the stuff.

 As the mid game progresses, you should have found some decent synergy pieces and slowly started moving your resources towards juggling spells around.
-Your token horde gets bigger, your Scroll of the Masters is starting to fill up, and your scrying priorities change a bit.
+Your token horde gets bigger, your hand is starting to fill up, and your scrying priorities change a bit.
 Whereas previously you were probably looking for these synergy pieces, now you're trying to find something with enough kick to it to just end the game in short order.

 3. Late Game (Turns ~7+)